All Thyroid Lab Tests: The Full Panel & Follow Up Panel

 This rise in acute illness is likely meant to slow down the metabolism of nonvital functions in an attempt to heal the body

-We can use this example and extrapolate it out to patients who have chronic disease in which this same process may occur but at a more sinister and difficult to manage level.
+We can use this example and extrapolate it out to patients who have chronic diseases in which this same process may occur but at a more sinister and difficult-to-manage level.

 For these reasons, it’s VERY important to assess reverse T3 in addition to other thyroid lab tests!